-Sunrise on Twin Peaks, Thompson Divide
+Sunrise on Twin Peaks

 The sun peeks over the edge of a wildflower-filled meadow near the eastern summit of Twin Peaks on Colorado’s Thompson Divide.
 The iconic Mt.
 Sopris is prominently featured at the center of the image.
 The Elk Mountains are just beginning to catch light in the distance, with Capitol Peak and Snowmass Mountain rising highest above the range.